 Carli was very intuitive and consciously connected to the universal mind.
 She could ‘see’ beyond the veil.
 If you’ve allowed yourself to be open to such things, look for her there.
 She is still with you and shall forever be.

-I love you deeply, Carli, and will forever miss being with your bright light and loving heart.
+I love you deeply, Miss Carli.
+I will forever miss being with your bright light and loving heart.

 by April Bell — January 2019